Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 1: Check the southern part of your bedroom or living room, close a white cotton area, or ask any young child around.

-3: It may be somewhere in between papers, books, or even mislaid in your workspace.
+3: It may be somewhere between papers, books, or even mislaid in your workspace.

 4: It is not lost but in your possession.
 Calm down to remember where you kept it.

-5: Check where you keep your headgears or clothing.
+5: Check where you keep your headgear or clothing.

-6: Be careful not to blame someone else because it could be lurking just around your footgear, a rack, or shelf.
+6: Be careful not to blame someone else because it could lurk around your footgear, a rack, or a shelf.

-7: It is near items of clothing or someone may be withholding information about its whereabouts.
+7: It is near clothing items, or someone may withhold information about its whereabouts.

 8: Someone you do not like may find it and bring it to you.